-- "Eye Exam for Diabetes Patients", "Successfully Controlling Diabetes", and "Concurrent Use of Opioids and Benzodiazepines" were added to the 2020-21 Edition Report Card.
-"Successfully Controlling Diabetes" was removed for the 2019-20 Edition Report Card while being updated the "Testing Blood Sugar for People with Diabetes" component was replaced by "Eye Exam for Diabetes Patients".
-"Controlling High Blood Pressure" was replaced by a HEDIS-only version, though the specifications largely remained the - c) "Treating Children with Throat Infections" and "Treating Bronchitis: Getting the Right Care" have both undergone significant updates.
-IHA's Technical Measurement Committee voted to withhold these measures from public reporting because of the impact the updates to these measures have on performance. - d) "Preventing Hospital Readmission After Discharge" and "Concurrent Use of Opioids and Benzodiazepines" data is unavailable at the time of the fall launch but will be incorporated in the Spring 2021 Report Card update.
+- Treating Children with Throat Infections - Treating Bronchitis: Getting the Right Care - c) "Preventing Hospital Readmission After Discharge" and "Concurrent Use of Opioids and Benzodiazepines" data are unavailable at the time of the fall launch but will be incorporated in the Spring 2022 Report Card update.
 This data will be displayed in the Appropriate Use of Tests, Treatments and Procedures topic, but is not included in the topic or category star rating calculations.

-6. Calculate Percentiles
+6. Calculating Percentiles

 One of five grades is assigned to each of the six condition topics and to the "Quality of Medical Care" category using the cutpoints shown in Table 1.
-Cutpoints were calculated per the MY 2018 (RY 2019) results for all medical groups.
+Cutpoints were calculated per the MY 2020 (RY 2021) results for all medical groups.
 The cutpoints are calculated by summing the statewide scores for the respective percentile value for each measure in a given topic.
 In turn, the measure-specific percentile scores are summed and an average score is calculated for each of the four cutpoints for that topic.